tomster/collective.hostout/collective/hostout/README.txt

 Combining Fabric and buildout
 *****************************

 Here is a basic fabfile which will echo two variables on the remote server.

 >>> write('fabfile.py',"""
 ...
 ... from fabric import api
+... from fabric.api import run
 ...
 ... def echo(cmdline1):
 ...    option1 = api.env.option1